Java Tutorial: Basic Operators Examples

 Java Equal Operator "=="

-Java equal operator use to compare that left operand is equal to the right operand.
+Java's equal operator is used to compare whether the left operand is equal to the right operand.
 It uses two characters or symbols "==".

 int i = 20;